tiago-web/tiago-web/README.md

-## Hi, I'm Tiago Soriano 👋
+## Hi, I'm Tiago Soriano 👋👨‍💻
-A Front end developer 👨‍💻 who is passionate about JavaScript technologies and its entire ecosystem.
+A Front end developer who is passionate about JavaScript technologies and its environment.

 ## About me